This naming guide covers six elements:

 2) Sole Proprietorship

 You can choose to identify your business by a name other than your personal name, as long as this name is in French.
-If you want to add a version of this name in a language other than French, please let us know before submitting the name.
+If you would like to add a version of this name in a language other than French, you can do so directly on the registraire's website, once the name is initially registered in French.

 Important to note: